Antonine Wall

 The Antonine Wall was constructed between AD 142 and AD 144 by the Roman Legions under the command of Governor Lollius Urbicus.
 It was built as a response to the continued attacks from the Caledonian tribes on the earlier Roman fortifications of Hadrian’s Wall.
 The wall was built primarily of turf, with stone foundations and ditches on either side.
 It was around 12 feet high and 15 feet wide.

 The Antonine Wall was garrisoned by the Roman army until around AD 162 when it was abandoned in favor of Hadrian’s Wall.
-This was because the Antonine Wall was too difficult and expensive to maintain, and it was not as effective as Hadrian’s Wall in keeping out the Caledonian tribes.
+This was because the Antonine Wall was too difficult and expensive to maintain.
+Also it was not as effective as Hadrian’s Wall in keeping out the Caledonian tribes.
 The wall was abandoned for several decades until the Romans reoccupied it briefly in the late 2nd century AD.

 The Antonine Wall today